mbrdar/ngx-focus/projects/ngx-focus/README.md

 ```

 ### Inputs
-`ngxFocus`
-boolean flag that indicates will filed will be focused or not, default is true`
+`ngxFocus` Indicates that element should be focused or not, default is `true`

 ### Outputs
 `fieldFocused`